tomahim/tweetsplanner/Readme.md

 ### Features roadmap

-- [x] Being able to launch ReactJS, Flask and PostgreSQL using Docker
+- [X] Being able to launch ReactJS, Flask and PostgreSQL using Docker
-- [ ] Basic Login / registration feature (with JWT support) --> IN PROGRESS
+- [X] Basic Login / registration feature (with JWT support)
-- [ ] Create a CRUD dashboard to plan tweets
+- [ ] Create a CRUD dashboard to plan tweets --> IN PROGRESS
-- [ ] Use Twitter API
+- [ ] Use Twitter API to automatically send tweets
 - [ ] Add unit tests